Surgical Case Library

 Endocrine

-Ectopic Parathyroid Adenoma within the Carotid Sheath
+Ectopic Parathyroid Adenoma within the Carotid Sheath.

-Spleno-Renal Shunt for the Management of Idiopathic Portal Hypertension
+Spleno-Renal Shunt to tackle Idiopathic Portal Hypertension.

-Idiopathic portal hypertension (IPH), also known as non-cirrhotic portal hypertension (NCPH) or nodular regene...
+<p style="text-align: justify;"><strong><u>Idiopathic portal hypertension (IPH), also known as non-cirrhotic p...

 Idiopathic portal hypertension without underlying cirrhosis is a rare clinical entity requiring specialized surgical management.

-Cholecystocolic fistula constitutes a rare condition, encountered in approximately one case per 10,000 cholecy...
+<p style="text-align: justify;"><strong>Cholecystocolic fistula constitutes a rare condition, encountered in a...

 Cholecystocolic fistula is an uncommon surgical entity, representing 6.3–26.5% of all cholecystoenteric fistulas, with only isolated cases reported rather than large series.